Table of Contents

-This format is used by many JavaScript frameworks such as AngularJS and React.
+Many JavaScript frameworks, such as AngularJS and React, use this format.
 It's a JSON file where every key is associated with a value (a nested JSON document, a nested list, or a translation string).

 For example: